-Ransomware is getting nastier and more expensive all the time and it has affected almost every industry and geography.
+Ransomware continues to get nastier and more expensive all the time and has affected almost every industry and geography.
 No one is immune from the threat.

 In a global ransomware survey conducted by Fortinet, 67% of organizations report suffering a ransomware attack.
 Even worse, almost half said they had been targeted more than once, and nearly one in six said they had been attacked three or more times.
 The US Treasury’s Financial Crimes Enforcement Network (FinCEN) reported that organizations paid out almost $600 million in ransomware in the first half of 2021, which puts the US on track to surpass the combined payouts of the previous decade in a single year.